FakeBuild/Xake/implnotes.md

 ## Variables

  * NETFX - framework version to use for compilation, resources.
 E.g. "2.0", "3.5", "4.0".
-Default: highest installed
+Default: highest available on the computer

 ## Other